miurahr/py7zr/docs/archive_format.rst

 UnpackDigests
 ^^^^^^^^^^^^^

-UnpackDigests is a list of CRC32 of decompress deta digests for each folders.
+UnpackDigests is a list of CRC32 of decompress data digests for each folders.
 When extract data from the archive, it CAN check an integrity of data.

 It SHALL be a list of NUMBER and its length SHALL be as same as number of folders.